MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/graphics/skiasharp/curves/effects.md

 By default, hatch lines are horizontal.
 If the `matrix` parameter contains rotation, the hatch lines are rotated clockwise.

 The **Hatch Fill** page demonstrates this path effect.
 The [`HatchFillPage`](https://github.com/xamarin/xamarin-forms-samples/blob/master/SkiaSharpForms/Demos/Demos/SkiaSharpFormsDemos/Curves/HatchFillPage.cs) class defines three path effects as fields, the first for horizontal hatch lines with a width of 3 pixels with a scaling factor indicating that they are spaced 6 pixels apart.
-The separation between the lines is therefore 3 pixels.
-The second path effect is for vertical hatch lines with a width of 6 pixels spaced 24 pixels apart (so the separation is 18 pixels), and the third is for diagonal hatch lines 12 pixels wide spaced 36 pixels apart.
+The separation between the lines is therefore three pixels.
+The second path effect is for vertical hatch lines with a width of six pixels spaced 24 pixels apart (so the separation is 18 pixels), and the third is for diagonal hatch lines 12 pixels wide spaced 36 pixels apart.

 ```csharp
 public class HatchFillPage : ContentPage